TeleAI-mcp/super-recipe-manager-ve3t/README.md

-# super-recipe-manager-ve3t
+# Super Recipe Manager Ve3T

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.